 Germantown Civic Club elected John R. Stivers, George M. Chapman, Boyd Arthur, Sr., Bill Spangler and Art Hawkinson.
 Judge F.M.
 Henderson was elected as the eleventh man.

-More experience was beginning to reveal weaknesses in the facilities, and the dreamers began to envision the perfect horse show ring.
+Experience began to reveal weaknesses in the facilities and the dreamers began to envision the perfect horse show ring.
 For instance, the judges’ stand in center ring shielded horses that broke their gait from being seen by the judge on the opposite side.
-However, “all show rings have the judges’ stand in center ring,” so we wondered, “Do we dare change?”
+However, all show rings had the judges’ stand in center ring, so we wondered, “Do we dare change?”

-Another necessity was revealed by an incident involving the temporary ring, which was made of fencing stretched on metal fence posts.
+An incident involving the temporary ring revealed the need for a safety hub rail to protect the bikes.
+The ring was made of fencing stretched on metal fence posts.
 In one roadster class, the announcer had just called “Turn ’em on” and the roadsters-to-bike leaned on their traces.
 The pace picked up to a furious rate, when suddenly the hub of a bike wheel hung in the wire fence, jerking the wheels free from the bike and leaving the driver on the seat with shafts and reins still attached to the horse.
 The driver reined in as quickly as possible, while the announcer intoned in a calming voice, “Go at ease, go at ease.”
-By this time, the driver was running behind his horse, reins in hand, and the secretary’s stand breathed a sign of relief.
-Thus was established the need for a safety hub rail to protect the bikes.
+By this time, the driver was running behind his horse, reins in hand, and the secretary’s stand breathed a sigh of relief.

-On another occasion, a high-spirited jumper took all the jumps in the ring and, not satisfied with that success, proceeded to jump the gate which enclosed the ring, scattering right and left spectators who clung to the gate.
+On another occasion, a high-spirited jumper took all the jumps in the ring and, not satisfied with that success, jumped the gate that enclosed the ring, scattering right and left spectators who clung to the gate.
 At that point, the dreamers planned an in-gate and out-gate, two lanes to control horse traffic.
 So it was that the momentum picked up and the GCHSA forged ahead to find a new site for the show.

 Just east of the high school football field was a l6-acre tract owned by Earl Dickey.
 Mr. Dickey had allowed members of Oak Grove Hunt to construct a three-quarter mile track around this property for the purpose of holding the Oak Grove Spring Mule Races.
 The racetrack had been constructed on a rim of a natural bowl, with a levee built up on the low side.
 With the eye of a landscape architect, Bart Mueller saw that it would make a unique and perfect horse show arena, and he suggested enlarging the already low area to make a bowl with natural stand on three sides.

-In 1954, the show was scheduled to open on Thursday, May 28th.
-Then the rains came.
+In 1954, the show was scheduled to open on Thursday, May 28.
+The rains came.
 The fresh-turned clay in the bowl became a sea of mud; even the grassy upper level was soggy and soft.
 Drastic measures were initiated to get ready for the show.
 During a lull in the rain, the ring was plowed all night in hope of turning up dry soil; truckloads of sand were added to the arena and sawdust was shoveled into pathways, all to no avail.
-Opening night had to be delayed until Saturday night.
+Opening night was delayed until Saturday night.

-Events appealing to different interests were added on a trial basis, such as a tennis tournament, a Horse Show Queen contest and a Grand Ball.
+Events that appealed to different interests were added on a trial basis, such as a tennis tournament, a Horse Show Queen contest and a Grand Ball.
 The tennis tournament was eliminated, but the Queen’s Ball is still a highlight of the social scene.
-In 1950, women served on most, if not all, committees, although they were not members of the association.
-They were exhibitors, secretaries, publicity writers, photographers, decorators, trophy buyers, ad-sellers, hostesses and grooms—to name a few titles.
+In 1950 women served on most, if not all, committees, although they were not members of the association.
+They were exhibitors, secretaries, publicity writers, photographers, decorators, trophy buyers, ad-sellers, hostesses and grooms.

 Individuals are dedicated to the GCHS, and the show is dedicated to the sport.
 In order to continue to be successful, certain guidelines have been engraved into the building stones: